jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 I hope that kind of learning philosophy is okay with you. :smile:

-When I will be hired in your company, I will spend the first few weeks concentrating on learning about the specific frameworks and libraries that you are using, and most importantly learning about the domain of the business that the software is being built for, even to the point of learning _why_ the product was built.
+When I will be hired in your company, I will spend the first few weeks concentrating on learning about the structure/architecture of the project I will be involved in, learning about the coding standards being used by the team, learning about the specific frameworks and libraries and languages that are being used in the project, and most importantly learning about the domain of the business that the software is being built for, even to the point of learning _why_ the software was built.

-When I already get comfortable with the specific frameworks and libraries being used in the project, I will move again into [learning about programming _in general_.](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)
+When I reach the point where am already comfortable with my knowledge on the specific frameworks and libraries being used in the project, I will move my concentration again into [learning about programming _in general_.](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 <!--